open-edge-insights/eii-azure-bridge/README.md

 ```

 There are a few important implications to be aware of for both ZeroMQ TCP and IPC
-subscribers over the EIS Message Bus.
+subscribers over the EII Message Bus.
 These implications are specified below.

 **ZeroMQ TCP Subscription Implications**

 For ZeroMQ TCP subscribers, like the example shown above, the `EndPoint` in
 the subscriber's configuration object has to be overridden through an
 environmental variable.
-The reason for this, is that the EIS Azure Bridge
+The reason for this, is that the EII Azure Bridge
 service runs attached to a bridged Docker network created by the Azure IoT
-Edge Runtime, whereas the other EIS services run on the host's network.
+Edge Runtime, whereas the other EII services run on the host's network.
 In
-order to subscribe, the EIS Azure Bridge must use the host's IP address to
+order to subscribe, the EII Azure Bridge must use the host's IP address to
 connect.

-If the EIS Azure Bridge is only subscribing to a single service, then the
+If the EII Azure Bridge is only subscribing to a single service, then the
 `EndPoint` can be overridden by setting the `SUBSCRIBER_ENDPOINT` environmental
 variable.
 The environmental variable changes if there are multiple subscribers.
 For instance, if the configuration example had another object in the Subscribers